St. Cloud-Area Indoor Air Quality Services

 When we say 'air pollution,' you probably imagine a smokestack belching out chemicals or a car exhaust spitting out dark smoke.
 But, according to the EPA, this picture isn't wholly accurate.
 You'd have been closer to the truth if you'd imagined a suburban home surrounded by a white picket fence.
 You see, the air inside the average American home is actually 5-10 times more polluted than what's outside.
 Guessing you're safe in St. Cloud?
 Think again.

-If you're ready to clean up your air, call Augusta Plumbing LLC and ask about our indoor air quality (IAQ) services in the St. Cloud area.
+If you're ready to clean up your air, call Augusta Plumbing & Heating and ask about our indoor air quality (IAQ) services in the St. Cloud area.
 For more information on solutions to the problem, read the information below.

 The Causes of Indoor Air Pollution